Metre Convention: Secretariat of the BIPM

 Initially it had a staff of 9, falling to 4 once the initial batch of prototypes had been distributed; in 2012 it had a staff of over 70 people and an annual budget of over €10 million.
 The director of the BIPM is ex-officio a member of the CIPM and a member of all consultative committees.

 Headquarters, language and protocol

 The original treaty was written in French and the authoritative language of all official documents is French.
 Communication between the BIPM and member states is, in the case of France, via the French Foreign Minister and in the case of all other members, via the members' ambassador to France.

 The French government offered the treaty members the Pavillon de Breteuil in Saint-Cloud to house the BIPM.
-The Pavillon was originally built in 1675 on the estate of the Château de Saint-Cloud and was home to, amongst others, Emperor Napoleon III.
+The Pavillon was originally built in 1675 on the estate of the Château de Saint-Cloud which was home to, amongst others, Emperor Napoleon III.
 The château was all but destroyed during the Franco-Prussian War (1870–1) and the Pavillon badly damaged.
 The Pavillon has been fully restored and, as headquarters of an intergovernmental organization enjoys privileges and immunities.